voloved/pokeemerald_fork/README.md

  - Razor Wind buffs Attack if using original damage catagories rather than always buffing Special Attack.
  - Leech Life is buffed to its Gen VII stats.
  - Using Infinite Rare Candy on field as registered item now fades into party menu.
+ - Bugfix where scripted encounters did not count toward the Nuzlocke.

  ## v2.3.2
  - Using Pokémon Center restores all Pokémon in the PC.